Rachit77s/MVC-Projects/WebAPI/README.md

 What things you need to install the software.

-..* Visual Studio 2015 onwards..* SQL Server
+* Visual Studio 2015 onwards
+* SQL Server

 ## Installing